kavia-common/scientific-calculator-web-app-121593-121623/assets/supabase.md

 using (true);
 ```

-Important: This is intended for demo/dev purposes.
-For production, secure policies to your auth model.
+Notes:
+- Insert and Select permissions are independent.
+The app can work in write-only mode (insert without select), in which case the "recent history" list will be empty but inserts will succeed and show up in your table.
+- Our insert call does NOT request `return=representation`, so INSERT doesn't require SELECT permission.

-## 4) How It Works
+## 5) How It Works

 - On each evaluation (pressing `=` or applying a unary function), the app tries to insert a record into `calc_history`.
-- The history panel shows the last 10 items (descending by `created_at`).
+- The history panel shows the last 10 items (descending by `created_at`) if SELECT is permitted by your RLS.
-- If Supabase is not configured or an error occurs, the app continues to function without history syncing.
+- If Supabase is not configured or read access is blocked, the app continues to function and stores history in memory only.

-## 5) Environment Notes
+## 6) Environment Notes

 - Do not commit real credentials.
 Use `.env` which is ignored by VCS.
 - The deployment process should set these variables in the environment.
 The app reads them at build time.